pAzami/SideScroller/README.md

 # About this project

-This is a personal project that was built with the Unity engine.
+This is a personal project that was built using C# and the Unity engine.

+It is a 2D platformer game where the main goal is to reach the end of each level before getting caught by the time mechanic, which is represented visually in different ways.
+The secondary goal is to pick up gold coins to get a higher score.

 The project is currently using Unity version: 2019.2.9f1